conjurer-rich/user-needs-mapping/_pages/docs/quick-start-guide.md

 ![Extended team overlay](/assets/images/Movie-goer-wider-journey-extended-team-overlay.png)

 Further revisions would then be completed as and when necessary to continously evolve the organization.
-This might include adding further users with different needs to help uncover where we have unknown or invisible dependencies that might be causing challenges to the flow of value within the organization.
+This might include adding further users with different needs to help uncover where we have unknown or invisible dependencies that might be causing challenges to the flow of value within the organization."

----

-## Conclusion
+%}

+{% include section.html
+    section_class="section--yellow"
+    title="Conclusion"
+    main_content="

 By following this process, you’ll build a User Needs Map that: